ooni/ooni.org/content/post/zambia-election-monitoring.md

-Zambia has a [*reputation for political stability*](http://www.bbc.com/news/world-africa-14112449), especially in comparison to its neighbours, governed by a unitary presidential republic.
+Zambia has a [*reputation for political stability*](http://www.bbc.com/news/world-africa-14112449), especially in comparison to its neighbours, being governed by a unitary presidential republic.

 The 2011 elections